Experience the car-free beach paradise of Isla Holbox for yourself – by booking onto Culture Trip’s epic nine-day Yucatán peninsula tour.

 Holbox is home to thousands of birds, and the beaches are used as nesting sites by turtles.
 Keep your impact on wildlife to a minimum by walking carefully over the sand and staying away from restricted areas.

-In bars and restaurants you will often see signs asking customers to refuse straws if offered.
+In bars and restaurants, you will often see signs asking customers to refuse straws if offered.
 This is because Holbox has a huge problem dealing with waste.
 Reduce your impact on the environment by saying no to straws and using as few plastic bottles as possible.

-For those that go to Holbox to see flamingos, it’s important to remember that they aren’t always in the same place.
+If you’re coming to Holbox to see flamingos, it’s important to remember that they aren’t always in the same place.
 Check with a local guide for the latest location of these fantastic birds.

 The largest fish in the sea are found in the waters off Holbox from May to September every year.
 You’ll need to plan your trip around this time if you want to see them.